 The focus of the well-child visits PIP is to increase the rate of well-child visits among members 10 through 14 years of age who receive care from the narrowed focus provider group.
-The focus of the behavioral health PIP is to increase the percentage of members 10 through 14 years of age with a positive depression screen who received follow-up behavioral health services within 30 days.
-Table 1-2 summarizes the progress COA R3 has made in completing the five PIP modules for each PIP.
+The focus of the behavioral health PIP is to increase the rate of follow-up service within 30 days among members 10 through 14 with a positive depression screen.
+Table 1-2 summarizes the progress COA R5 has made in completing the five PIP modules for each PIP.